awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 `ScheduledActions`  <a name="cfn-applicationautoscaling-scalabletarget-scheduledactions"></a>
 The scheduled actions for the scalable target\.
 Duplicates aren't allowed\.
  *Required*: No
- *Type*: List of [Application Auto Scaling ScalableTarget ScheduledAction](aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md) property types
+ *Type*: List of [ScheduledAction](aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md) property types
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `ServiceNamespace`  <a name="cfn-applicationautoscaling-scalabletarget-servicenamespace"></a>